 People infected with chlamydia are often also infected with gonorrhea.
 Therefore, patients with chlamydia are often treated for gonorrhea at the same time, since the cost of treatment is generally less than the cost of testing.

-If you live in Alaska, Denver, CO, Maryland, West Virginia, Philadelphia, PA, Washington, D.C., or select counties of Illinois. you can have a free at-home chlamydia test.
+If you live in Alaska, Maryland, or Washington, D.C., you can have a free at-home chlamydia test.
 Visit www.iwantthekit.org for more information.

 There are antibiotic treatments (azithromycin and doxycycline) that are effective in treating chlamydia.
 Which antibiotic is prescribed is decided by a health care provider, who will take into consideration the particular needs of the patient.